Misterlinux/Migracode-Final-Project-template-2/readme.md

 -the table in the .sql file is the one used in server.js

+-remember to use your own password for the database

 use of Pages:

 -Sign-in: to add new users, they should start as loggedin=True